electricimp/LIS3DH/README.md

 ```

 ### setRange(*range_g*)
 The *setRange* method sets the measurement range of the sensor in *G*s.
+Supported ranges are (+/-) 2, 4, 8, and 16 G. The datarate will be rounded up to the closest supported range and the actual range will be returned.

 The default measurement range is +/- 2G.
-The nearest supported range less than or equal to the requested range will be used and returned.
-Supported ranges are (+/-) 2, 4, 8, and 16 G.

 ```Squirrel
 // set sensor range to +/- 8 G
 local range = accel.setRange(8);
 server.log(format("Range set to +/- %d G", range));
 ```

-**NOTE:** If you are not using the default +/- 2G range, you must set the range with *setRange* before setting interrupt thresholds with *setInertialIntThreshold* or *setClickIntThreshold*.

 ### getRange()
 The *getRange* method returns the currently-set measurement range of the sensor in *G*s.